There are 2 types of people in the world:

 Now, you’ve already come up with a target market, and you have a general idea what that target market likes and dislikes, and what their values are.
 Now it’s time to formalize this information in the context of your content strategy.
 The best way to do this is with a customer persona (or multiple personas, if you have multiple demographics).
 This persona is essentially a fictional character you’ll be creating as the “average” customer you want to target.

 To start, come up with a list of traits that define your average customer, whether those are demographic (age, sex, geographic location), environmental (family, education, career), or behavioral (disposition, buying habits, typical brand relationships).
 Then, put a name and a face to that description.
 This will help you solidify the way you think about your target audience, and think about it in a more human, approachable way.
-Once defined, you’ll be able to picture this persona in your mind when writing content, helping you to write specifically for this given audience.
+Once defined, you’ll be able to picture this persona in your mind when writing content or hiring a content writing service, helping you to write specifically for this given audience.

 The persona is also powerful because it’s transferrable; any member of your team will be able to review this information at any time and apply it to their own responsibilities.
 You can also update these personas as you learn more about your audience, but it helps to have a strong starting point.